Sultan Abdul Samad Building: Origin and design

 The government offices of the British colonial administration was originally located in the Bluff Road (present day Jalan Bukit Aman) area on a hill overlooking the Padang now called Merdeka Square.
-However, due to the need for more office space and complaints from the public about the necessity of going up and down the hill, the State Engineer of Selangor Public Works Department Charles Edwin Spooner proposed the building of government offices lower down at the plain.
+However, due to the need for more office space and complaints from the public about the necessity of going up and down the hill, the State Engineer of Selangor Public Works Department Charles Edwin Spooner proposed the building of government offices lower down on the plain near the river.
 The initial suggestion was rejected due to cost, but the British Resident of Selangor William Edward Maxwell accepted a second proposal that cost less.

 The building was originally designed by A.C.
 Norman and his assistant R. A. J. Bidwell in a Classical Renaissance style, but Spooner disliked the design.
 It was then reworked by Bidwell under Spooner's guidance in a style variously described as Indo-Saracenic, Neo-Mughal, or Moorish.
 Later A. B. Hubback who had just starting working for the colonial government in Malaya as a senior draughtsman also worked on it.
 Although the building is formally credited to A.C.
 Norman (only his name appears on the foundation stone as the architect) and his ground plan was kept, the actual design is to a large extent the work of R. A. J. Bidwell, with some contributions from A. B. Hubback who also designed the fixtures of the building.

 The building has two stories, with the floor plan roughly in the shape of the letter F with an extended top bar representing the frontage.
 The facade of the building faces the Padang and stretches over 137.2 m along Jalan Raja, at that time the largest building in Malaya.
 The building has 3.5 m wide verandas on both floors.
 A central clock tower is 41 m in height, and designed to echo the Big Ben but in an Indo-Saracenic style.
 Two lower towers flanked the clock tower, each containing a staircase.
 The design of these two towers may have been influenced by Muir Central College of Allahabad in India.
 All three towers are topped by a copper-clad onion dome.
-The style of the building is sometimes referred to as the "blood and bandages" style—red bricks with white plastered arches and banding.
+The style of the building is sometimes referred to as the "blood and bandages" style—red bricks with white plastered banding and arches.